 6.3 Amendments or Updates to this SMP

-Any amendments to the SMP shall be processed according to the procedures and requirements in WAC 173-26-100.
-At a minimum, pursuant to RCW 90.58.080, following approval of the city’s SMP by Ecology, the city is required to periodically review, and if necessary revise, and update its SMP once every eight (8) years beginning on or before June 30, 2022.
+Any amendments to the SMP shall be processed according to the procedures and requirements in WAC 173-26-100 or 173-26-104.
+At a minimum, pursuant to RCW 90.58.080, following approval of the city’s SMP by Ecology, the city is required to periodically review, and if necessary revise, and update its SMP once every eight (8) years beginning on or before June 30, 2030.
+SMP amendments become effective 14 days from Ecology’s written notice of final action

 7.0 Nonconforming Uses, Structures, and Lots

 Nonconforming development is a use or structure that was lawfully constructed or established but does not conform to current SMP requirements.
 In other words, it is a change in the law and not the manner in which it was established that makes the development not compliant to code.
 These “grandfathered” developments may continue as long as they are not enlarged, increased, or altered in a way that increases the nonconformity.
 Nonconforming lots were lawfully established but do not conform to current SMP requirements.